 - 3 tablespoons lemon juice

-- 2 tablespoons THM Gentle Sweet, or preferred sweetener to taste
+- 2 tablespoons THM Gentle Sweet

 - Splash of pure vanilla extract

 - 1/2 to 1 scoop THM Integral Collagen (optional)